aishamehmood23/HackBio-Biocoding-Internship/README.md

   innate immunity.
 - TNN: encodes tenascin N, an extracellular matrix protein that, in tumors, stimulates angiogenesis by promoting endothelial cell elongation, migration, and sprouting.

+**Results Interpretation**
+The results suggest that Compound X influences cell signaling, apoptosis, extracellular matrix remodeling, and immune response.
+Upregulated genes indicate enhanced cell remodeling and apoptosis, while downregulated genes suggest reduced immune signaling, adhesion, and tumor-related pathways.
+This may have implications for cancer treatment, tissue repair, or immune modulation.